 Mobile App Development Track

-MTA Introduction to Java
+MTA Introduction to Programming Using Java

-This course is a great continuation from learning C# and will serve as a great lead-in toward learning how to develop mobile apps for Android, as Java is a primary language in Android app development.
+The MTA Introduction to Programming Using Java (98-388) course is a great continuation from learning C# and will serve as a great lead-in toward learning how to develop mobile apps for Android, as Java is a primary language in Android app development.
 Plus, Java is used to build standalone apps.

 Upon completion of this course, students will have a good introductory knowledge base in the Java programming language.